Ruipu/The-Effect-of-Optional-Practical-Training-OPT---Job-Market-Paper/README.md

 **Ruipu (Simon) — Ph.D.
 Candidate in Economics, Tulane University**
 📬 Research areas: Labor & Education Economics, Applied Microeconometrics
-💻 Coding in Stata · R · Python · SQL
+💻 Coding in Stata and Python
 📈 Passionate about turning data into insight and insight into impact

 ---